← Back to Blog

 2. Rotate: revoke/rotate exposed credentials and force session invalidation

-3. Audit: collect CloudTrail logs and host logs to build a timeline of requests by the compromised principal
+3. Audit: collect CloudTrail logs and host logs to build a timeline

-4. Contain: enforce IMDS protections and deploy emergency WAF rule to block SSRF-like inputs
+4. Contain: enforce IMDS protections and deploy emergency WAF rule

-5. Eradicate: remove the vulnerable code path, patch the app, and redeploy with improved validation
+5. Eradicate: remove the vulnerable code path, patch the app, and redeploy

-6. Remediate: least-privilege review and rotation of roles/keys system-wide as needed
+6. Remediate: least-privilege review and rotation of roles/keys system-wide

 7. Review: run tabletop to update runbooks and detection rules